 - Do your customers regularly interact with multiple individuals in your company?

-- How do all relevant colleagues keep track of where a conversation with any potential or existing customer started or left off?
+- How do all relevant colleagues track where a conversation with any potential or existing customer started or left off?

-- Do you need a way to understand the productivity of your commercial team better?
+- Do you need a way to understand your commercial team's productivity better?

 - Does your sales team have an intuitive and structured process they follow?

 - Do you want to track potential and existing customers across long sales cycles and through upgrade paths?